TerrorbyteHunter/InnovarePayroll/README.md

    - Once approved, lock the payroll to prevent changes
    - Locked payrolls cannot be modified

-### Downloading Payslips
+### Downloading Payslips & Exporting Payroll

+1. **Individual Payslip PDF**
-1. Navigate to Payslips section
+   - Navigate to Payslips section
-2. Find the desired payslip
+   - Find the desired payslip
-3. Click the download icon
+   - Click the download icon
-4. Colorful PDF payslip will be downloaded
+   - Colorful PDF payslip will be downloaded

+2. **Export Full Payroll to Excel**
+   - Navigate to Payroll section
+   - Select a payroll run
+   - Click "Export to Excel"
+   - Download comprehensive Excel file with:
+     - Payroll summary sheet with all employees
+     - Detailed allowances and deductions breakdown
+     - Residential addresses for all employees
+     - Bank payment details

 ### Generating Reports